kunstner/MMRd/README.md

-# MMR-D
+# MMR-D Detection Using Albayrak *et al.* (2020) Algorithm

-We implemented an algorithm to determine the mismacht repair status of a patient based on NGS data.
+We implemented an algorithm to determine the mismatch repair status of a patient based on NGS data.
 The algorithm was described by [Albayrak *et al.* (2020)](https://doi.org/10.1200/PO.20.00185) and we provide an implementation written in R. The implementation was kindly provided by Vanessa Klauenberg.

 Our implementation works with hg19 and hg38 (GRCh38) and the analysis has to be restricted to covered regions in the genome by providing a bed file.